Catholicism, Catholic, Traditional Catholicism, Catholic Church

 Wreath & Candles

-On the first day of Advent, Catholic families will set up Advent wreath -- a wreath of greenery adorned by a set of four candles -- typically, three violet-colored, and one rose-colored to match the priest's vestments on each of the days the candles are lit.
-The wreath is either set upon a table (especially the dining room table), on the family altar, on pedestals, an end table, etc., or it can by suspended by ribbons from the ceiling, such as from a light fixture.
-The candles can be long, slim tapers, small votives, or fat pillars.
+On the first day of Advent, Catholic families will set up Advent wreath -- a wreath of greenery adorned by a set of four candles -- typically, three violet-colored, and one rose-colored to match the priest's vestments on each of the days the candles are lit (some use candles of one color, especially white).
+The wreath is either set upon a table (especially the dining room table), on the family altar, on a pedestal, an end table, etc., or it can by suspended by ribbons from the ceiling, such as from a light fixture.
+The candles can be long colored tapers, small colored votives, fat colored pillars, or white candles in appropriately colored glass holders.

 The circular shape of the wreath is a symbol of eternity, and the greenery symbolizes hope and renewal.
 The colors of the typically-used violet and rose candles symbolize penance and joy, respectively.